Manage multidimensional data in a table

 Using “product data table values” import/export jobs

-There is another way, more readable and easier to configure using dedicated export and import jobs for the table attribute.
-It will only handle table attribute values and will be formatted as they are in the product edit form.
+An alternative approach that is more readable and easier to configure is to use dedicated export and import jobs specifically for table attributes.
+These jobs handle only table attribute values and maintain the same format as displayed in the product edit form.

 These dedicated jobs are: